Vhelium/lotig/README.md

 ### Update your local repository ###
 ___

+*Note: 'type' refers to typing a command into terminal*

 * Type: *"cd /path/to/the/workspaceLOTIG/LairsOfTheInsaneGods"*
 * Type: *"git pull origin master*" to update your local repository